paymill/paymill-documentation/guides/paypal/setup.html.md

 ### Fetching settlement reports

 If PayPal settlement reports are available for you, they can be included in your PAYMILL settlement report as well.
-Simply create SFTP credentials and enter them in our merchant center.
+Simply create SFTP credentials and enter them in our Merchant Centre.
 We will regularly fetch your settlement reports from PayPal and generate a document in your [invoices section](https://app.paymill.com/invoices).

 <div class="info">
 If you need settlement reports from PayPal, please contact PayPal and request that feature to be enabled for you.